Mr1cecream/Modbreeze/README.md

 ### From Source
 Compiling Modbreeze requires a CurseForge API key.
 If you have one of those, set the environment variable `CF_API_KEY` to it, clone the repo and run `cargo b -r`.
+If you wish to compile Modbreeze without CurseForge support (Modrinth only) set the variable to an empty value.

 ## Usage
 Run `modbreeze -h` or `modbreeze help` for help.